databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_subdivide
 **********************

-.. function:: rst_subdivide(raster, sizeInMB)
+.. function:: rst_subdivide(tile, sizeInMB)

-    Subdivides the raster to the given tile size in MB.
-The result is a collection of new raster files.
+    Subdivides the raster tile to the given tile size in MB.
+The result is a collection of new raster tiles.
     The tiles are split until the expected size of a tile is < sizeInMB.
     The tile is always split in 4 tiles.
 This ensures that the tiles are always split in the same way.
     The aspect ratio of the tiles is preserved.